Scientific Name

 Description

-Portulaca umbraticola is an annual or short-lived perennial succulent with prostrate to suberect stems, fleshy leaves, and big showy flowers.
-Stems are fleshy, hairless, green, often reddish, and up to 8 inches (20 cm) long.
-The green leaves are obovate to spatulate, sometimes lanceolate.
-Flowers are yellow or yellow with red or copper tips, up to 0.6 inches (1.5 cm) across, and appear in summer.
-Fruits are obovoid or turbinate capsules with gray seeds.
-They are up to 0.2 inches (0.5 cm) in diameter.
+Portulaca umbraticola is an annual or short-lived perennial succulent with prostrate to suberect stems, fleshy leaves, and big, showy flowers.
+The stems are fleshy, hairless, green, often reddish, and can grow up to 8 inches (20 cm) long.
+The green leaves can be inversely ovate to spoon-shaped or sometimes lance-shaped.

 This plant is often incorrectly sold under the name of Portulaca oleracea.
-The uncultivated species is usually considered a weed, but it is the hybrid parent to many ornamental Purslanes.
+The uncultivated species is usually considered a weed, but is the hybrid parent to many ornamental Purslanes.

-How to Grow and Care
+How to Grow and Care for Portulaca umbraticola

 See more at How to Grow and Care for Portulaca.